Friend or food? China's 'civil war' over dogs

 China is in a "civil war" over dogs.

 Rapid urbanization is changing people's values in ways never seen in the past.
-T

 The disruption of the traditional family structures, the rise of a single-child population, and the increasing number of "empty-nester" elders have made pets a replacement source of comfort in the urban areas.
 They see dogs as companions, not food.